What is a Parish Council?

 How can I engage with Saltford Parish Council meetings and decisions?

 - SPC meets monthly (bar August) on the first Tuesday of every month at 7.15pm.
-SPC currently meets via Zoom.
-Meetings were previously held in the Avon Room at Saltford Hall.
+SPC meetings are held in the Avon Room at Saltford Hall.

 - SPC publishes its agenda three clear days before a meeting.
-Agendas will be available on SPC’s website and noticeboard (located by the shop parade).
+Agendas will be available on SPC’s website and noticeboard (located by the shop parade on the A4 Bath Road).

 - Meetings are open to the public and SPC welcomes residents to attend.
 Should residents wish to speak they can do so during ‘Public Time’ which takes place near the start of the meeting.
 The public can speak on any agenda item, see here for information.